bacembenhfayehd/bacembenhfayehd/README.md

   width="25%"
 />-->

-I'm a web developer and instructor who is passionate about creating web applications and help new developers to find the right path.
+I'm a software developer and instructor who is passionate about creating web applications and help new developers to find the right path.
 Some technologies I enjoy working with include Javascript, Typescript, ReactJS, and NodeJS.

 - 🔭 I'm a web developer [@Hexagrow](https://www.hexagro.io/?srsltid=AfmBOop3cjPhV3G3nv1c6IMxkF05fnQDWN2_G2nsGdyANiSR-q5ju0Pe) working remotely from Tunisia
 <!--- 🔍 I have 2 live apps: